-transition in the non-Hermitian system.
-The change occurring at such a transition is visible in the dynamics of Hermitian system, in which the reservoirs have different frequency steps ( $\delta\omega_1 \neq \delta\omega_2$ ).
+Thus, the variance $D{12}$ ( $T >> T{R1,R2}$ ) sharply increases at the coupling strength corresponding to the EP.
+This behavior indicates that there is a phase transition manifesting in the dynamics of Hermitian system that is similar to the EP phase transition in the non-Hermitian system.
+The change occurring at the EP phase transition is clearly visible in the dynamics of Hermitian system, in which the reservoirs have different frequency steps ( $\delta\omega_1 \neq \delta\omega_2$ ).
 In this system, the return times of the first and second reservoirs are different from each other.
 When the coupling strength between the oscillators is smaller than $\Omega{EP}$ , the revivals of oscillations in the first and second oscillators occur at different times (Figure 6a).
-When the coupling strength between the oscillators is greater than $\Omega{EP}$ , the dynamics of oscillators become similar to each other (Figure 6b).
+Thus, in this regime the oscillators' states are not synchronized with each other.
+When the coupling strength between the oscillators is greater than $\Omega{EP}$ , the dynamics of oscillators becomes locked-in (Figure 6b).